In California, the crime of hit-and-run can be charged as a misdemeanor or a felony under one of two statutes.

 Attorneys for Hit and Run Charges in San Francisco, CA

-If you were charged with leaving the scene of a traffic crash without meeting your reporting requirements (sometimes called “hit and skip”), then contact an experienced criminal defense attorney at Ticket Crushers.
+If you were charged with leaving the scene of a traffic crash without meeting your reporting requirements (sometimes called “hit and skip”), then contact an experienced hit and run accident attorney at Ticket Crushers.
 We represent clients charged with both misdemeanor and felony hit and run cases in San Francisco, CA.

 We can help you understand the charges and potential punishment.
 Call one of our attorneys for motor vehicle crimes to learn more about ways to fight for the best result.
 We also represent clients on related charges for DUI, exhibition of speed, engaging in a speed contest, reckless driving and driving while license suspended.

 - Appeals from Traffic Court

 - California Vehicle Codes

 - Commercial Drivers